bhofmei/jbplugin-methylation/README.md

 This plugin is color-blind friendly!

+### JBrowse compatibility
+- Originally designed for JBrowse v1.12.x (which uses bower install)
+- Currently continuous integration and unit tests are run again JBrowse v1.12.6
+- JBrowse v1.13 introduced a new way to install/package JBrowse
+- Starting with JBrowse v1.13, the development version must be used
+- Has been manually tested for JBrowse v1.14.2-dev
+  - due to node/jbrowse incompatiblities issues, I was unable to with JBrowse v1.13.0 to v1.14.1
+  - likely works with these versions though

 ## Install

-For JBrowse 1.11.6+ in the _JBrowse/plugins_ folder, type:
+For JBrowse v1.11.6+ in the _JBrowse/plugins_ folder, type:
 ``git clone https://github.com/bhofmei/jbplugin-methylation.git MethylationPlugin``

 **or**